Virtuant/hadoop-admin-2019/docs/advanced-hive-queries.md

 Notice it defines a Hive table named orders that has seven columns.

-Execute the contents of orders.hive:
+You can execute the contents of the file one after the other after logging into the Hive shell or execute the contents of `orders.hive` like this:

 ```console
 hive -f orders.hive